 Exposure is almost synonymous with mitigating or compensating controls to reduce the overall risk of a threat occurring, potentially the impacts, and also the shielding of a system with vulnerabilities.
-And this shielding is like blackout curtains blocking sunlight - a window is a hole in an external (perimeter) structure that allows sunlight to penetrate into the room separated from the outside, when we the owner (operator) wants.
+This shielding is like blackout curtains blocking sunlight; a window is a hole in an external structure allowing sunlight to penetrate into the room separated from the outside, when we the owner (operator) wants.

-Now we control the curtains, and if the window was to be used for air flow or entry.
-Obviously there would be some additional threats to consider: unauthorized access, prevention of internal error (child falling through), reduction of ideal environment conditions (temperature etc), gaps in monitoring (sensor/alarm is disabled if open) and so on...
+There would be some additional threats to consider such as unauthorized access, prevention of internal error (child falling through), reduction of ideal environment conditions (temperature etc), and gaps in monitoring (sensor/alarm is disabled if open).

-Again, those are simple things to manage, and IT or OT systems can overlapping controls, which has been proven over and over by those who specializes in those environments, but - the question of looking at the overall surface, how do I reduce the risk of exposure?
-Clearly in our window example, those threats and the inherent vulnerabilities of a traditional window are amplified if you are a basement/ground level suite, vs. the second or third story in some respects.
+Those are simple things to manage, and IT or OT systems overlap controls, which has been proven over and over by those who specializes in those environments.
+But still the question remains, looking at the overall surface, how do I reduce the risk of exposure?
+Clearly in our window example, those threats and the inherent vulnerabilities of a traditional window are amplified if you are a basement or ground-level suite, vs. the second or third story.

-Furthermore, if we look at RDP vulnerabilities such as Bluekeep, it looks absolutely terrifying on the surface.
-High CVSS scores, easy exploitation, and "wormable".
-Fortunately, if you add in other compensating controls such as protect direct access, host hardening (NLA), limiting any RDP sessions to those that originate from a hardened jumpbox, use VPNs, have monitoring, and multiple layers of firewalls - then this vulnerability isn't so extreme.
+If we look at RDP vulnerabilities such as BlueKeep, it looks absolutely terrifying on the surface with high CVSS scores, easy exploitation, and "wormable" attributes.
+Fortunately, if you add additional compensating controls such as protect direct access, host hardening (NLA), limiting any RDP sessions to those that originate from a hardened jumpbox, use VPNs, have monitoring, and multiple layers of firewalls, then this vulnerability isn't so extreme.

-And if logic follows, then the presence of a vulnerability does not necessarily equate to it being exploitable nor actually an asset being vulnerable at all.
-This is especially true with Bluekeep (and some of the other RDP vulnerabilities) IF Network Layer Authentication (NLA) is on, or the RDP service is disabled altogether - then effectively, a system that has a vulnerability might not be vulnerable at all because of limited exposure or conditions that render it moot.
+If logic follows, the presence of a vulnerability does not necessarily equate to it being exploitable, nor an asset being vulnerable at all.
+This is especially true with BlueKeep (and some of the other RDP vulnerabilities).
+If Network Layer Authentication (NLA) is on, or the RDP service is disabled altogether, a system with the vulnerability may not be vulnerable at all because of limited exposure or conditions that render it moot.

-Then this circles us back to the original statement eloquently articulated by Mr. Krebs - how do we create actionable security that actually secures systems without selling needless equipment or solutions through fear?
-The honest answer is quite simple.
-By actually examining vulnerabilities, having a detailed asset catalog, and by leveraging heuristics that show indicators of best practices while looking at validated system information demonstrating actual locations of a system (with compensating controls), we can then arrive at something reasonable and not FUD driven, using actual exposure.
+This circles us back to the original statement eloquently articulated by Mr. Krebs: how do we create actionable security that actually secures systems without selling needless equipment or solutions through fear?
+By examining vulnerabilities, having a detailed asset catalog, and leveraging heuristics showing indicators of best practices while looking at validated system information demonstrating actual locations of a system (with compensating controls), we arrive at something reasonable and not FUD-driven, using exposure.

-While it's a bit early to announce what I've been working on, exposure is definitely a conversation the ICS/critical infrastructure community needs to have.
-Asset owners are becoming aware (kudos to the community for that), but it means that accountability and responsibility for selling concrete solutions falls upon the vendor (as it should).
+Exposure is a conversation the ICS and critical infrastructure community needs to have.
+Asset owners are becoming aware (kudos to the community for that), but accountability and responsibility for selling concrete solutions falls upon the vendor (as it should).
 Asset owners are also becoming frustrated by unsubstantiated product claims towards security and need solutions that help them solve problems today!
-And ultimately, this is why I think responsible cyber security is key in industry as a whole, and why I do what I do.